-What are the most common financial mistakes and how to avoid them: Financial planning plays a pivotal role in one’s life.
-But, one needs to be very careful while planning his personal finances.
+What are the most common financial mistakes and how to avoid them?
+Financial planning plays a pivotal role in everyone’s life.
+But, one needs to be very careful while planning his/her personal finances.
 Every small but right step taken will help you reach your financial goals in a smooth and effective manner.

 We often tend to make some common financial mistakes that scare us away from reaching our financial goals.
 Especially, when you are a newbie investor and still making a way for investing, you need to be extra cautious while heading towards your financial journey.

 It is essential for you to make yourself aware of these biggest personal financial mistakes, avoid them and plan your short term as well as long term investments wisely, so that you don’t land yourself in debt and can lead a healthy financial life.
 Here we have compiled a list of 5 Common Financial Mistakes that you must avoid in order to make yourself financially secure .

 Common Financial Mistakes and How to Avoid Them?